Home

 Is your renovation in France going to be a DIY project?
 If you are planning to do the work yourself during holidays and the odd weekend here and there, it is going to take you a long time and a lot of hard labour during what should be your 'fun' time.
 If you are going to be resident on site, are you prepared for the inevitable stress of 'living on the job'?
 Most importantly, do you have the necessary skills?
 A poorly completed France renovation is not a good investment of your time or money.

-Even if you are an experienced renovator, do not expect things to be the same in France.
-Materials and regulations can be different to what you are used to.
 One difference you should definitely pay attention to is electrical wiring systems.
 Unlike the UK, the wiring in French houses is run on spurs from a distribution box.
 As you will have to provide an electrical report when you sell the house, it is best to get this right.

-If you are not intending to do the work yourself, choose your builder wisely.
-Personal recommendation is always best.
-Failing that, ask to see previous works that they have done and completed.
-And make sure that they are properly registered, by asking for their SIRET number.
 Unregistered builders will not be able to provide the necessary guarantees.
 If something goes wrong either during or after the works, who are you going to call?
 If the authorities find out that you have been using unregistered workers, you will be fined.
 Do not let your renovation in France land you with a criminal record!

 Budgeting